yeyeto2788/LabelGenerator/README.md

   --font PATH             Font path to be use.
   --qr_data TEXT          Data to embed on the label as QR code.
 This option
                           is mutually exclusive with 'from_csv'.
+  -ls, --label_size <FLOAT FLOAT>...
+                                  Size in millimeters of the labels (Width, Height)
   -v, --verbose           Sets the debug noise level, specify multiple times
                           for more verbosity.
 [0<=x<=3] -h, --help              Show this message and exit.